susumuota/kaggleenv/README.md

 - Open `Networking` section
   - Mark the radio button `Networks in this project`
-  - Clear the checkbox `Allow proxy access when it's available` (This option will avoid to load unnecessary proxy docker container)
+  - Clear the checkbox `Allow proxy access when it's available` (This option will avoid to load unnecessary proxy Docker container)
 - Click `CREATE`

 ![gcp_notebook_2](https://user-images.githubusercontent.com/1632335/115653237-c7911600-a369-11eb-88b1-db382a1f997e.png)